The United States Of Punk: The best band from every state in America

 Required Listening: Too High To Die (1994)

-Honorable Mention: Blackfire, JFA
+Honourable Mention: Blackfire, JFA

 When Little Rock doom metallers Deadbird recommend a band, one assumes they’re pretty fucking sick.
 Trusty were one of the acts who helped establish Arkansas’ counterculture, especially at all-ages live music hub Vinos.
 The band’s melodic, energetic punk may not sound immediately like the kind of stuff that would inspire legions of depressive sludge artists, but their intenser moments are imbued with enough raw power for the connection to make sense.